ktsu-dev/ImGuiWidgets/README.md

 - **Text**: A text widget with alignment options
 - **Tree**: A tree widget for displaying hierarchical data
 - **Scoped Id**: A utility class for creating scoped IDs
+- **SearchBox**: A powerful search box with support for various filter types (Glob, Regex, Fuzzy) and matching options

 ## Installation